MicrosoftDocs/powerapps-docs/powerapps-docs/user/well-written-input-text-copilot.md

 [This article is prerelease documentation and is subject to change.]

 You can use Copilot to quickly generate well-written text to use as input text in text boxes in canvas apps.
-Using Copilot saves time because you won’t have to worry about creating text that meets grammar rules.
+Using Copilot saves time because you won’t have to worry about creating text that flows well and meets grammar rules.
 Copilot is especially helpful for users who are using apps that aren’t in their native language.

 When trying to quickly input text into multiline text boxes or rich text editors in a canvas app, you might worry about forming complete sentences and having grammatically correct text.
-With the assistance of Copilot, you can quickly jot down ideas in a text box without worrying about format and grammar.
-Copilot corrects errors in grammar and eloquently refines your ideas.
+With the assistance of Copilot, you can quickly write a prompt to generate content or jot down some ideas and have Copilot refine the grammar and flow.
 You can also change the tone and length of the output to fit the scenario.

 > [!IMPORTANT]
 > - To use this feature, your environment must be in a region with GPU (graphics processing unit) capacity, or your tenant must have the **Move data across regions** checkbox selected.
 Learn more: [Turn on copilots and generative AI features](/power-platform/admin/geographical-availability-copilot)